 More recently, the ailment has been officially known as human granulocytic anaplasmosis (HGA).

-According to the CDC, anaplasmosis is primarily spread to humans by bites from the black-legged tick and the western black-legged tick.
+According to the anaplasmosis is primarily spread to humans by bites from the black-legged tick and the western black-legged tick.

 These are the same ticks that also spread Lyme disease.